zio/zio-http/docs/reference/aop/handler_aspect.md

 1. **Basic Authentication**: The `basicAuth` and `basicAuthZIO` handler aspect can be used to implement basic authentication.
 2. **Bearer Authentication**: The `bearerAuth` and `bearerAuthZIO` handler aspect can be used to implement bearer authentication.
 We have to provide a function that validates the bearer token.
-3. **Custom Authentication**: The `customAuth`, `customAuthZIO`, `customAuthProviding`, and `customAuthProvidingZIO` handler aspects can be used to implement custom authentication.
+3. **Custom Authentication**: The `customAuth` and `customAuthZIO` handler aspects can be used to implement custom authentication.
 We have to provide a function that validates the request.
+4. **Custom Authentication providing**: The `customAuthProviding` and `customAuthProvidingZIO` handler aspects allow us to provide a value to the handler based on the authentication result.

 ### Basic Authentication Example